MountainHills/Streak-Counting-Journal/README.md

 - A better understanding of CSS could improve the responsiveness of the application.
 - Improvement in design if possible.
 Making it a more user-friendly and pleasing to the eyes.
 - Use a framework to spend less time rather than reinventing the wheel repeatedly.
+- I intend to use proper unit tests for faster testing.
+I made the mistake of re-running the program for every test thus taking too much time in the process.

 I had a lot of great experiences and learning opportunities in the making of this project.
 I'm looking forward to the next one.